-Changes in mean flow under Alternatives 1-3 within the green sturgeon spawning reach during the spawning months are expected to result in potential reductions in spawning WUA at the Hamilton City location during May of critically dry years.
-Changes in mean flow under Alternatives 1-3 are expected to result in potential increases in spawning WUA at Hamilton City during March and April and August through October, at RBDD during March and October, and at Bend Bridge during October of critically dry years.
-Taken together, these changes indicate that Alternatives 1-3 would have no adverse effects on green sturgeon spawning habitat in the Sacramento River.
+Changes in mean flow under Alternatives 1, 2, and 3 within the green sturgeon spawning reach during the spawning months are expected to result in potential reductions in spawning WUA at the Hamilton City location during May of Critically Dry Water Years.
+Changes in mean flow under Alternatives 1, 2, and 3 are expected to result in potential increases in spawning WUA at Hamilton City during March and April and August through October, at RBDD during March and October, and at Bend Bridge during October of Critically Dry Water Years.
+Taken together, these changes indicate that Alternatives 1, 2, and 3 would have no adverse effects on green sturgeon spawning habitat in the Sacramento River.

 Larval and Juvenile Rearing and Emigration

-According to field observations, green sturgeon larvae begin to disperse from hatching areas about 18 days post hatch (dph), and dispersion is complete about 35 dph (Poytress et al. 2011, cited in Heublein et al. 2017b).
+According to field observations, green sturgeon larvae begin to disperse from hatching areas about 18 days post hatch (dph), and dispersion is complete about 35 dph (Heublein et al. 2017b).
 The green sturgeon spawning period is from March through July, so the larval period is considered to be April through September.
 The downstream distribution of green sturgeon larvae in the Sacramento River is uncertain, but is estimated to extend to the Colusa area, at RM 157 (Heublein et al. 2017b).
 The upstream limit is the Cow Creek confluence.

 The green sturgeon juvenile stage begins when metamorphosis of the larva is complete, typically about 45 dph and at about 75 mm in length (Heublein et al 2017b).
 It is likely that juveniles rear near spawning habitat for a few months or more before migrating to the Delta (Heublein et al. 2017b).
-The juveniles rear in the Sacramento River from about May through December (NMFS 2017 CWF BiOp, Appendix B).
+The juveniles rear in the Sacramento River from about May through December (National Marine Fisheries Service 2017:Appendix B).
 During most of this period, the juveniles are likely to be found anywhere from the upstream spawning habitat near the Cow Creek confluence to the Delta.

 The effects of flow on green sturgeon larvae and juveniles are poorly understood.
 There appears to be a positive relationship between annual outflow and abundance in rotary screw traps at RBDD of green sturgeon larvae and juveniles (Heublein et al. 2017b).
 This relationship may result from flows transporting larvae to areas with greater food availability, dispersing larvae over a wider area, and/or enhancing nutrient availability to the Sacramento River and Delta/Estuary.

-CALSIM II modeling results for the Sacramento River at Bend Bridge, below RBDD and at Hamilton City indicate that mean monthly flows during the April through September period of larval rearing are generally similar between the NAA and Alternatives 1-3 except for moderately lower mean flows in May of critically dry years and, under Alternative 3, in June of above normal and below normal water years (Table 11-ST1, Table 11-ST2, Table 11-ST3).
+CALSIM II modeling results for the Sacramento River at Bend Bridge, below RBDD and at Hamilton City indicate that mean monthly flows during the April through September period of larval rearing are generally similar between the NAA and Alternatives 1, 2, and 3 except for moderately lower mean flows in May of Critically Dry Water Years and, under Alternative 3, in June of Above Normal and Below Normal Water Years (Table 11-44, Table 11-45, Table 11-46).
 Flows are moderately higher in July through September, depending on the location.
-The same pattern of flow differences between the NAA and Alternatives 1-3 is evident in the Sacramento River at Wilkins Slough (RM 117), about 30 river miles downstream of Colusa, the presumed downstream limit of the green sturgeon larval distribution (Table 11-ST4).
+The same pattern of flow differences between the NAA and Alternatives 1, 2, and 3 is evident in the Sacramento River at Wilkins Slough (RM 117), about 30 river miles downstream of Colusa, the presumed downstream limit of the green sturgeon larval distribution (Table 11-47).
 The July through September increases in flow have the potential to benefit green sturgeon larvae because, as discussed above, there appears to be a positive relationship between annual outflow and abundance of green sturgeon larvae and juveniles, but this conclusion is highly uncertain.

-Table 11-ST4.
+Table 11-47.
 CALSIM II Monthly Average Flow (cfs) by Month and Water Year Type at Wilkins Slough for the No Action Alternative (NAA) and Alternatives 1A, 1B, 2, and 3, and Percent Differences between Them (in Parentheses).